Citric Acid

 Tags

 Citric Acid is an alpha-hydroxy acid (AHA) found in many fruits.
 It has a polar molecule and can disrupt the coherence of corneocytes of the epidermis.
-This process is called the chemical peeling type of exfoliation, eliminating dull and old cells from the skin surface.
+This process is called the chemical peeling type of exfoliation, eliminating dull and old cells from the skin's surface.

 Firming